R0DR160HM/ts-otp/README.md

 #### async

 Spawn a task process that calls a given function in order to perform some work.
-The result of this function is send back to the parent and can be received using the `await` function.
+The result of this function is send back to the parent and can be received using the `awaitWithTimeout` function.

 ```
 const myTask = task.async(foo => foo * 2, 100);
 ```

-#### await
+#### awaitWithTimeout

 Wait for the value computed by a task.
 If the a value is not received before the timeout has elapsed or if the task process crashes then this function rejects.

 ```
-task.await(myTask, 500)
+task.awaitWithTimeout(myTask, 500)
 .then(response => console.log(response)) // 200
 .catch(error => console.error(error));
 ```